Many women experience breast pain. Breast pain may occur in one or both breasts.

 For breast pain related to pregnancy, wearing a firm, supportive bra, taking acetaminophen, or both, can help.

-Some evidence indicates that evening primrose oil, a nutritional supplement, may help relieve breast pain related to menstrual periods or pregnancy in some women.
+Evening primrose oil, a nutritional supplement, may help relieve breast pain related to menstrual periods or pregnancy in some women.

 If a specific disorder is identified as the cause, the disorder is treated.
 For example, if a cyst is the cause, draining the fluid from the cyst usually relieves the pain.